The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Introduction

 \section{Introduction}

 A leading trend in next-generation wireless systems is the integration of sensing functionality into conventional communication infrastructure, an approach commonly termed integrated sensing and communications (ISAC).
 In particular, multiple-input multiple-output (MIMO) technology enables ISAC systems to exploit their abundant spatial degrees of freedom (DoF) to serve communication and sensing functions simultaneously.
-By jointly harnessing the broadcast nature of the wireless channel and MIMO's beamforming capability, a single waveform can be judiciously reused for both data transmission and target probing, thereby achieving synergistic gains in communication mutual information (MI) and sensing performance metrics such as the Cramér–Rao lower bound (CRLB) \cite{CaireFTISAC2023,fanDRTisit23}.
+By jointly harnessing the broadcast nature of the wireless channel and MIMO's beamforming capability, the transmitter can judiciously reuse a single waveform for both data transmission and target probing.
+This joint use can achieve synergistic gains in communication mutual information (MI) and sensing metrics such as the Cram\'er--Rao lower bound (CRLB) \cite{CaireFTISAC2023,fanDRTisit23}.

 The broadcast nature of wireless propagation, however, also exposes transmissions to eavesdropping threats.
 A passive eavesdropper, possibly equipped with multiple antennas, can capture any signal transmitted within the transmitter's coverage area.
 A standard information-theoretic countermeasure is physical-layer security (PLS).
-Wyner's seminal work \cite{wynerWiretap75} showed that a transmitter can deliver a confidential message to a legitimate user at a positive secrecy rate, defined as the difference between the MI at the legitimate user and that at the eavesdropper.
-Accordingly, if the channel quality of the legitimate user is better than that of the eavesdropper, the secrecy rate is strictly positive.
+Wyner's seminal work \cite{wynerWiretap75} showed that a transmitter can deliver a confidential message to a legitimate user at a positive secrecy rate, which is characterized by the difference between the MI at the legitimate user and that at the eavesdropper.
+Accordingly, if the legitimate user's channel is stronger than the eavesdropper's, the secrecy rate is strictly positive.
 In MIMO settings, the effective channel is shaped by the transmit precoders, making the characterization and optimization of the secrecy rate nontrivial.
-Addressing this, \cite{KhistiMIMOME2010} fully characterized the secrecy capacity of the MIMO wiretap channel, showing that generalized singular-value decomposition (GSVD)-based precoding achieves this capacity in the high-signal-to-noise-ratio (SNR) regime.
+Addressing this, the secrecy capacity of the MIMO wiretap channel was fully characterized in \cite{KhistiMIMOME2010}, which showed that generalized singular value decomposition (GSVD)-based precoding achieves this capacity in the high signal-to-noise ratio (SNR) regime.
 Nonetheless, prior work on PLS \cite{wynerWiretap75, KhistiMIMOME2010} considered only two types of receivers, i.e., a legitimate user and an eavesdropper, without accounting for sensing functionality.
 As a result, the existing framework is insufficient for understanding secure MIMO ISAC systems.